Co-parent with confidence by tracking children's shared expenses.

 How to split the Christmas bonus with your ex?

-You can be generous as you already are and share the half with her.
-But make sure that you get a receipt from her for the bonus and file it in the court so that you don't get double dinged.
-As a matter of fact, you should ask her for receipts for all the monies you have paid her since separation.
+2. Share 50/50: You can be generous.
+But make sure that you get a receipt from your ex for the bonus and file it in the court so that you don't get double dinged.
+As a matter of fact, you should ask them for receipts for all the monies you have paid her since separation.
 You should also keep all the bank records.
 This will be favorable to you in the family court.

 Related: